WiFuchs/chatty/README.md

 ## Documentation

-Supported options and usage details live in the wiki
+Full documentation lives in the repo wiki.
+[Check it out!](https://github.com/WiFuchs/chatty/wiki)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.